citusdata/citus_docs/get_started/what_is_citus.rst

 1. As `open source <https://www.citusdata.com/product/community>`_ to add to existing Postgres servers
 2. On-premise with additional `enterprise grade <https://www.citusdata.com/product/enterprise>`_ security and cluster management tools
-3. As a fully-managed database as a service on both Microsoft Azure and Amazon AWS.
-For info on these offerings, see `Azure Database for PostgreSQL — Hyperscale (Citus) <https://docs.microsoft.com/azure/postgresql/>`_ and `Citus Cloud on AWS <https://www.citusdata.com/product/cloud>`_
+3. In the Cloud, built into `Azure Database for PostgreSQL — Hyperscale (Citus) <https://docs.microsoft.com/azure/postgresql/>`_ a fully managed database as a service.
+(Citus Cloud on AWS is also available but is no longer onboarding new users.)

 .. _how_big: